pzhokhov/pzhokhov.github.io/_posts/2021-02-17-closed-right-wing.md

  We used these [plans](https://www.eaa.org/eaa/aircraft-building/builderresources/while-youre-building/building-articles/tools-and-workshop/how-to-make-a-wing-stand), with minor modifications - we did not have a 4x4 beam, so we used two 2x4s as a base piece, and we are using sticky foam instead of carpeting slings.
-The lumber was actually leftovers from table construction.
-The result (at the time of caster installation) looked like this
+The lumber was actually leftovers from table construction, and sticky foam was salvaged from Sasha's team's shutdown.
+The result (at the time of caster installation) looked like this:

 ![wingstand](https://storage.googleapis.com/slingalongblog-images/20210215_153416.jpg)